-When I was planning my trip to Aruba I put out the call to my friends to see who had been there and what could not be missed.
+When I was planning my trip to Aruba I put out the call to my friends to see who had been there and what I shouldn’t miss.
 One of them mentioned that there are flamingos on the beach in Aruba and I was beyond ecstatic.

 I could just picture it: Chilling with a bunch of pink compadres in that beautiful blue Caribbean water?
 It’s a photographer’s dream!